ACCEPTANCE TO THE MUSIC DEPARTMENT AS A MAJOR

 5. Transfer students must audition for acceptance and take a theory placement exam.
 If they have transfer credits for one or more semesters of theory, they are required to successfully complete the final exam given for the most advanced theory course they have taken (MU 103, 104, 203 or 425).
 If they have transfer credits for two semesters of music history they are required to successfully complete the final exam for Music History and Literature II (MU 319).

-Students are urged to apply and audition for placement as they enter the College.
+Students are urged to apply and audition for placement as they enter the University.
 If not accepted as a Major at this time, they may take private lessons and Music Fundamentals (MU 117), participate in ensembles and performance class, and then re-audition in March of their Freshman year.

 MUSIC SCHOLARSHIPS AND AUDITION REQUIREMENTS